ISCHEMIC STROKE / PREVENTION

 Age

-- surgery is more common among patients < 75 years of age
+- surgery is more common in patients < 75 years of age

 - in the ACAS trial, age > 80 years was a contraindication